 All pupils are expected to wear school uniform.
 This consists of:

-- A white or yellow polo shirt or school shirt
+- A white polo shirt

 - A dark green sweatshirt, jumper or cardigan

-- Black or grey trousers (or shorts) or skirt/pinafore dress
+- Grey or black trousers (or shorts)

 Uniform that carries the Rednal badge is available from: